-The Manager and/or its affiliates and key management personnel of the Manager and their family (collectively referred to as Related Parties) may invest in units of the Fund from time to time in the normal course of business.
-The following tables present the number of shares of the Fund held by the Manager and Related Parties on each reporting date.
+The Manager and/or its affiliates and related investment funds and key management personnel of the Manager and their family (collectively referred to as Related Parties) may invest in units of the Fund from time to time in the normal course of business.
+As at September 30, 2021, Related Parties held 3,510 units of the Fund (September 30, 2020: 2,220).